 If you believe you have discovered a potential security vulnerability in an NXP product, please contact PSIRT at firstname.lastname@example.org.
-NXP strives to send you a confirmation of receipt within 24 hours, which may during weekends and holidays be extended to 72 hours if the problem is on first sight not super critical.
+NXP strives to send you a confirmation of receipt within 24 hours, which may during weekends and holidays be extended to 72 hours if the problem is at first sight not super critical.
 If you do not get a response within that time, please resend your message.
-It is important to include the following information:
+It is important to write in English and to include the following information:

 Vulnerability information is extremely sensitive.
 The PSIRT strongly recommends that all security vulnerability reports sent to NXP be encrypted using the PSIRT PGP/GPG Key.